Sakib678/MobileApps/README.md

 Each folder contains a starting Android Studio Project that has been initialised with the current version of **Ladybug (2024.2.1 Patch 2)**.
 Inside each folder is a README.md file that provides more information about the task.

 This repository consists of 8 projects that map to the Google Codelabs exercises.
-Completing each exercise fully will receive a maximum of 10 marks.
 This is broken down as:
-- 2 marks (codelab exercise)
-- 3 marks (extension)
+- The codelab exercise
+- An extension
-- 3 marks (answer to supplied question)
+- An answer to a supplied question
-- 2 marks (commits, commit messages and updated README)
+- Commits and commit messages

-The history (commit messages) should contain meaningful information pertaining to the commit.

-The assignment brief lists the expected deadlines and breaks the exercises into <u>TWO SETS OF FOUR</u>.

 ### FIRST SET